-SodaStream International Ltd. (SODA:US), the Israeli maker of home soda machines, plunged the most since February 2012 after the company reported third-quarter sales that trailed analyst estimates.
+SodaStream International Ltd. (SODA:US), the Israeli maker of home soda machines, plunged the most since February 2012 after the company reported third-quarter sales that trailed analysts’ estimates.

-Shares of Lod, Israel-based SodaStream sank 10 percent to $57.16 at 2:14 p.m. in New York.
-About 2.9 million shares traded, more than three times the average volume during the last 90 days.
-Ten-day volatility (SODA:US) on the stock tripled to 57.6 today, the highest since August.
+Shares of Lod, Israel-based SodaStream sank 11 percent to $56.87.
+About 4 million shares traded today, more than four times the average volume during the last 90 days.
+Ten-day volatility (SODA:US) on the stock more than tripled to 66.8 today, the highest since May.

 Revenue for the three-month period ending Sept.
 30 was $144.6 million, SodaStream said today, below the $145.2 million mean estimate of nine analysts surveyed by Bloomberg.
 It was the first time that SodaStream missed analyst estimates (SODA:US) on on revenue since the company’s initial public offering in November of 2010.
 Net income fell 2.2 percent to $16.39 million from a year ago, the company said.